menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

    ..
 Tip::
       Consider using multiple NTP servers for redundancy and increased reliability, ensuring continued time synchronization even if one server becomes inaccessible.

-5. Click :guilabel:`Save` when you are done.
+5. Select :guilabel:`Save` when you are done.

 Downloading Support Information for BDDS Appliances
 ----------------------------------------------------
 To help in troubleshooting, you may be asked to download support information for your BDDS appliance.
 This support information file holds crucial details about your appliance setup, aiding our support team in diagnosing and resolving any issues you may encounter.
-[What do we need to add here?
-What must the user consider/take notice of? (format for data rakes and same file names)]

 **To download support information**:

 1. Locate the specific BDDS appliance you are troubleshooting.
 2. On the :guilabel:`Action` menu, select :guilabel:`Get support info`.
 You can also access this option on the Row menu :guilabel:`...`.
-3. Click :guilabel:`Download`.
+3. Select :guilabel:`Download`.
 4. Once the download is complete, forward the downloaded file to support@bluecatnetworks.com.

 ..
 Note::